"Patsy Hockaday (formerly Godley), Lead Vocals"

 Don’s love of music was influenced by his dad, who was a steel guitar player, and his older brother, Herbie, who played drums and bass.
 Herbie taught Don how to play bass when he was 8 years old.
 When Don was 12, Herbie deployed, leaving his drum kit behind, so Don taught himself to play drums as well and joined his first band!
 Don has played with many bands, including Jim Devinney and Iron Bridge, and has had the opportunity of opening for such acts as Tracy Byrd, Confederate Railroad, Billy Crash Craddock, Marty Robbins, Stonewall Jackson and many others.
 One of Don’s Bucket List items was to play with Patsy & the Country Classics, and Patsy & the Country Classics is very happy about that!

-"Stephanie Randall, Keyboard and Vocals"
+"Jenny Davis, Keyboard and Vocals"

 "Jeff Wadford, Lead Guitar"